The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Overview

-Given an instance $I^{\rm EOL}$ of \eol/ and an instance $I^{\rm ITER}$ of \textsc{Iter}, we construct an instance $I^{\rm KKT}=(\varepsilon, f, \nabla f, L)$ of the \kkt/ problem on domain $[0,1]^2$ such that from any $\varepsilon$-KKT point of $f$, we can efficiently obtain a solution to either $I^{\rm EOL}$ or $I^{\rm ITER}$.
+Given an instance $I^{\rm EOL}$ of \eol/ and an instance $I^{\rm ITER}$ of \iter/, we construct an instance $I^{\rm KKT}=(\varepsilon, f, \nabla f, L)$ of the \kkt/ problem on domain $[0,1]^2$ such that from any $\varepsilon$-KKT point of $f$, we can efficiently obtain a solution to either $I^{\rm EOL}$ or $I^{\rm ITER}$.
 The function $f$ and its gradient $\nabla f$ are first defined on an exponentially small grid on $[0,1]^2$, and then extended within every small square of the grid by using bicubic interpolation.
 This ensures that the function is continuously differentiable on the whole domain.
 The most interesting part of the reduction is how the function is defined on the grid points, by using information from $I^{\rm EOL}$, and then, where necessary, also from $I^{\rm ITER}$.

-\textbf{Embedding $I^{\rm EOL}$.} The domain is first subdivided into $2^n \times 2^n$ \emph{big squares}, where $[2^n]$ is the set of vertices in $I^{\rm EOL}$.
+\paragraph{\bf Embedding $\boldsymbol{I^{\rm EOL}}$} The domain is first subdivided into $2^n \times 2^n$ \emph{big squares}, where $[2^n]$ is the set of vertices in $I^{\rm EOL}$.
 The big squares on the diagonal (shaded in \cref{fig:overview-eol-embedding}) represent the vertices of $I^{\rm EOL}$ and the function $f$ is constructed so as to embed the directed edges in the graph of $I^{\rm EOL}$.
 If the edge $(v_1,v_2)$ in $I^{\rm EOL}$ is a forward edge, i.e, $v_1 < v_2$, then there will be a ``green path'' going from the big square of $v_1$ to the big square of $v_2$.
 On the other hand, if the edge $(v_1,v_2)$ in $I^{\rm EOL}$ is a backward edge, i.e., $v_1 > v_2$, then there will be an ``orange path'' going from the big square of $v_1$ to the big square of $v_2$.
 These paths are shown in \cref{fig:overview-eol-embedding} for the corresponding example instance of \cref{fig:EOL-example}.
+The idea of embedding the vertices on the diagonal, in a ``staircase embedding'', was introduced by \citet{HubacekY2017-CLS}.
+However, their work only required the embedding of forward edges, whereas we have to be able to implement backward edges as well.